auth0/Auth0.swift/README.md

 #### Retrieve stored credentials

-The credentials will be automatically renewed (if expired) using the [Refresh Token](https://auth0.com/docs/secure/tokens/refresh-tokens). **This method is thread-safe.**
+The credentials will be automatically renewed (if expired) using the [refresh token](https://auth0.com/docs/secure/tokens/refresh-tokens). **This method is thread-safe.**

 ```swift
 credentialsManager.credentials { result in